 The second group relies on failsafe systems that minimise risk if the plant fails.
 The only option in this group is steam humidification.
 This process sterilises the water vapour and ensures that untreated water cannot enter the air stream when no steam is being produced.

-Issue ID Issue Title No. of credits available Minimum standards Hea 13 Acoustic Performance 2 No
+Issue ID Issue Title No. of credits available Minimum standards Hea 13 Acoustic Performance 2 or 3 (dependant on building type) No

 To ensure the acoustic performance of the building meets the appropriate standards for its purpose.